 audience further out of in fun.

 Also, pay close attention to the total program.
-One friend of mine had
+One friend of mine had to present comical material just after a passionate plea went out to

 the audience to collect funds for starving babies.
 He came on stage